Teach Me Spanish: A Step-by-Step Guide for Beginners

 Finally, keep speaking!
 Aim for two conversations with native Spanish speakers this week.

-By now you should have a sizable repertoire of you-specific vocabulary, enough for a short, simple conversation in Spanish about one or two topics that interest you.
+By now, you should have a sizable repertoire of you-specific vocabulary.
+It should be enough for a short, simple conversation in Spanish about one or two topics that interest you.

 If you feel like you’ve stalled, this week is the time to put things right.